 Mewburn Ellis is committed to integrating sustainability into its procurement processes.
 This strategy aims to promote environmental, social, and ethical considerations throughout the firm's supply chain.
 We aim to procure goods and services from suppliers who demonstrate responsible practices and contribute to the advancement of sustainability.

-Our Supplier Environmental Policy aims to:
+This Environmental Policy aims to:

 - Integrate sustainability criteria into supplier selection and evaluation processes.